virtool/virtool-website/content/docs/api/account.md

         weight: 10
 ---

-This endpoint allows authorized users to modify their accounts.
+These endpoints allow authorized users to query and modify their accounts.
 Unauthorized clients will receive ``401 Unauthorized`` for calls to all account endpoints.

 # Get